Youmni/safecircle_backend/README.md

 # SafeCircle Backend
 ## Overview
-SafeCircle is a personal safety app designed for youth and young adults, offering emergency alerts to your safety circles or everyone in cases of absolute emergency.
+SafeCircle is a personal safety app designed for youth and young adults, offering emergency alerts to your safety circles and everyone within a 2 km radius.
 It features customizable alerts, location sharing, and Event Circles for staying connected during events, all for free.
 SafeCircle addresses the need for accessible safety solutions, making it unique and user-friendly.
 ## Functions

 ### Alerts